Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 The Sponsored Products daily budget cap is an optional setting that controls how much all of your active Sponsored Products campaigns can spend per day in aggregate.
 You can access this setting under the Advertising Settings tab in Campaign Manager.
-If you are not sure what to set for a daily budget across Sponsored Products campaigns, you can leave this blank and set a separate budget for each campaign.
+If you are not sure what to set for a daily budget across Sponsored Products campaigns, then you can leave this blank and set a separate budget for each campaign.

 For Sponsored Brands, the daily budget is the total amount you are willing to spend per day on a campaign.
 Each day is capped at the amount you have set but you might not always hit your daily budget limit.

 You also have the option to use a lifetime budget for Sponsored Brands campaigns.
 You can't switch between a daily budget and a lifetime budget after you have selected one when setting up a campaign.
 To change your budgeting method for a Sponsored Brand, copy your campaign and create a new one.

 The lifetime budget is the total amount that you are willing to spend on one campaign for as long as it runs.
 Once your campaign has reached the lifetime budget limit you have set, it will stop running ads.

 The minimum amount you can set for a lifetime budget is $100.
 You will be charged periodically during your campaign until the campaign’s entire lifetime budget is spent.
 Budgets are spent as quickly as possible and your budget will not be paced throughout the day.
 This means that a smaller budget could be spent in a few minutes if there are a large number of shoppers interested in your advertised products.
 This system allows you to benefit from high traffic periods.

 Once a lifetime budget is set, you will only be able to increase your budget for the campaign.